Columbo gets on the case of a psychiatrist who uses hypnosis to deadly effect, in A Deadly State of Mind.

 The difference is that coroner Quincy specialises in underdog cases: the homeless, drug addicts, domestic abuse victims and other campaign causes.
 Columbo works the other end of the LA spectrum: composers, doctors, lawyers, actors – i.e., people of influence and money.
 Perhaps that’s why their paths never cross?

 Columbo’s gift for manipulation is the secret of his success.
 His clumsy ineptitude masks a razor-sharp intellect.
 My theory is that we never actually see Columbo’s ‘true’ character.

 Instead, he uses a variety of masks and role-play to mislead the murderer each time.

 Also of note

-Columbo typically gets the lie of a case within minutes.
-Here, the plot uses a number of coincidences to make that happen.
-Firstly, he spots a tiny piece of metal on the rug (the flint from Collier’s lighter).
-Later he’s in the right place and time to realise the Donners would have known if a car arrived at the house.
+Columbo gets the lie of a case within minutes.
+First, he spots a tiny piece of metal on the rug (the flint from Collier’s lighter).
+He then sits down in the right place at the right time to realise the Donners would have known if a car arrived at the house.

-And when he visits the hospital the following day, he sees Collier’s car straight away, and clocks the thin European tires (as per the tire tracks outside the Donner house).
+And when he visits the hospital the following day, he spots Collier’s car and immediately clocks the thin European tires (matching the tracks outside the Donner house).

 Finally, not a coincidence but a similarity to How to Dial a Murder, which came three years later.
 In both episodes the killer commits murder by telephone, using a trigger word to set death in motion.